gallegi/gallegi/README.md

 ![LeetCode Stats](https://leetcard.jacoblin.cool/namnguyen61031?theme=light&font=Hind%20Siliguri)

 ### 🤝 Let's Connect!
-- Open for collaborations on AI/ML projects.
--
--
+I'm open to collaborating on AI/ML projects.
+If you have any questions, feel free to reach out to me at [namnguyen61031@gmail.com](mailto:namnguyen61031@gmail.com).